fntkg/lab1-git-race/description.md

 https://thawing-inlet-61413.herokuapp.com/ | https://git.heroku.com/thawing-inlet-61413.git
 ```

-Save the url, it will be needed
+Save the url, it will be needed.

-Now, add a remote to your local repository with the heroku git:remote command.
-All you need is your Heroku app’s name:
+Now, add a remote to your local repository with the `heroku git:remote` CLI command.
+All you need is your Heroku app's name:

 ```bash
 $ heroku git:remote -a thawing-inlet-61413